stain/ro-crate-paper/manuscript.md

 Any particular IRI might appear as a contextual entity in one RO-Crate and as a data entity in another; their distinction lies in the fact that data entities can be considered to be _contained_ or captured by the RO-Crate, while contextual entities mainly _explain_ the RO-Crate and its entities.
 It follows that an RO-Crate should have one or more data entities, although this is not a formal requirement.

-Figure {@fig:uml} shows a UML view of RO-Crate \ref{fig:uml}, highlighting the different types of data entities and contextual entities that can be aggregated and related.
+Figure \ref{fig:uml} shows a UML view of RO-Crate, highlighting the different types of data entities and contextual entities that can be aggregated and related.

 ![**UML model view of RO-Crate.** The *RO-Crate Metadata File* conforms to a version of the specification, which mainly describes the *RO-Crate Root Data Entity* representing the Research Object as a dataset.
 The RO-Crate aggregates *data entities* (`hasPart`) which are further described using *contextual entities*.
 Multiple types and relations from Schema.org allow annotations to be more specific, including figures, nested datasets, computational workflows, people, organisations, instruments and places.](images/ro-crate-uml.svg "RO-Crate UML"){#fig:uml width="90%"}